kvarak/dnd/docs/_Classes/barbarian.md

 Quake bringers often come from cultures connected to the earth (especially if they value strength) such as those of dwarves, goliath, or firbolgs.
 Earth genasi can manifest these abilities using latent elemental power.
 Some quake bringers communed with earth spirits or spent years in isolation on a mountain to gain power.

 ##### Restriction
-Only dwarves can follow the Path of the Quake Bringer.
+Only dwarves ans earth genasi can follow the Path of the Quake Bringer.

 ### Earthen
-You cannot be petrified, and when you are pushed or pulled, you can reduce the distance you are moved by up to 5 feet.
+You cannot be petrified, and when you are pushed or pulled, you can reduce the distance you are moved by up to 5 ft.

 ### Stone Rage
 Your rage armors you with rumbling stone.
 You gain the following benefits while raging.
-* At the start of each of your turns and when you start raging, you gain temporary hit points equal to 2 + half your barbarian level.
+- At the start of each of your turns and when you start raging, you gain temporary hit points equal to 2 + half your barbarian level.
 They vanish if any of them are left when your rage ends.
-* You can use a ***bonus action*** to shake the ground within 5 feet of you.
+- You can use a ***bonus action*** to shake the ground within 5 ft of you.
 It becomes difficult terrain for other creatures until the start of your next turn.

 ### Demolisher
 Your elemental power focuses into mighty blows that smash even stone.
 You deal double damage with melee weapon attacks to objects and structures.
 When you hit a target composed of earth (dirt, crystal stone, metal etc.) with a melee weapon attack, your weapon is treated as if it were magical for the purpose of overcoming resistance, and if the target is an object or structure, you also gain a bonus to the damage roll equal to half your barbarian level